sorteocomps/competiton-logs/README.md

 - `ticketListHash`: SHA-256 hash of the ticket list CSV (added when draw ends)
 - `ticketCount`: Number of tickets in the draw (added when draw ends)

-### 2. ticket_list.csv and ticket_list_prize_*.csv
+### 2. ticket_list.csv

-These files contain anonymized lists of all valid tickets in the draw, with separate files for each prize in multi-prize draws:
+This file contains an anonymized list of all valid tickets in the draw:

 ```
 id,ticketNumber,firstInitial,lastInitial,purchaseDate